 Mr. Ma Zhenyu was recently sentenced to three years.
 He was arrested and sentenced before and spent seven years in total in prison, where he was physically tortured.

 Dr. Zhang herself was persecuted in China before she escaped to America.
-She was arrested in China in 2001.
+She was arrested in China in November 2011, and taken to a forced labor camp in January 2012.
 While she was held in a hospital, the police injected her with unidentified drugs, which made her muscles and tongue stiff and sped up her heart rate.
 She lost consciousness due to the pain.